 In addition, additional technical components may be provided in existing MPEG specifications outside of MPEG-I (e.g., HEVC and AVC) in order to create interoperable immersive experiences.

-<Details to be added>

-4.4.2.3 Khronos
+4.9.2.3 Khronos

-4.4.2.3.1 Introduction

 Khronos creates open standards for 3D graphics, Virtual and Augmented Reality, Parallel Computing, Neural Networks, and Vision Processing.
 Specifically relevant for the work on XR are the following activities:

 OpenGL® is the most widely adopted 2D and 3D graphics API in the industry, bringing thousands of applications to a wide variety of computer platforms.
 It is window-system and operating-system independent as well as network-transparent.
 OpenGL enables developers of software for PC, workstation, and supercomputing hardware to create high-performance, visually compelling graphics software applications, in markets such as CAD, content creation, energy, entertainment, game development, manufacturing, medical, and virtual reality.
 OpenGL exposes all the features of the latest graphics hardware.